-Tip: You can save your password, the connection type, and click on Don’t show this message again on the dialogs for one click connection to csce.unl.edu
+Tip: You can save your password, the connection type, and click on Don’t show this message again on the dialogs for one-click connection to cse.unl.edu

 Requesting a Virtual Machine (VM) for research and/or classwork

 CSE can provide students and faculty remote Windows or Ubuntu Linux virtual machines (VMs).
+These machines can be used by students needing a PC to run Altera or Xilinx to program FPGA boards who do not have a Windows system.
 If you have a research or instructional use case for a VM send your request for a VM to email@example.com.